HaiLammm/datn/docs/architecture/coding-standards.md

 -   **API Calls:** All frontend API interactions **must** be channeled through the centralized `API Service Layer` (`/services`).
 Never make direct `fetch` or `axios` calls from UI components.
 -   **Backend Modularity:** All new backend logic **must** be encapsulated within a feature module in `apps/backend/app/modules/`.
 Each module must follow the `router.py`, `service.py`, `schemas.py`, `models.py` pattern.
 -   **Cookie Security:** Do not attempt to read or write authentication tokens from client-side JavaScript.
 Rely on `HttpOnly` cookies and the backend to manage the session.
 The frontend must use `withCredentials: true` (or the equivalent) for all API calls.
+-   **Authentication Actions:** All authentication operations (login, register, logout, password reset) **must** be implemented as Next.js Server Actions (`'use server'`).
+Never call authentication APIs directly from client-side JavaScript.
+This ensures HttpOnly cookies are properly handled server-side and tokens are never exposed to the browser.
 -   **Environment Variables:** Access environment variables only through a dedicated configuration module (e.g., `app/core/config.py` in the backend).
 Never access `process.env` directly within frontend components or backend business logic.
 -   **State Updates:** In React components, never mutate state directly.
 Always use the setter function from `useState` or dispatch actions for reducers.